 The school's policies should all state how all pupils are actively included in a wide range of curriculum and extra-curricular activities, including school trips.
-Pupils with SEN should be equally represented in positions of responsibility e.g. the school council.
+Pupils with SEND should be equally represented in positions of responsibility e.g. the school council.

-12. How do you support children and young people with SEN to improve their emotional and social development?
-Please explain the extra pastoral support arrangements for listening to the views of children and young people with SEN and measures to prevent bullying.
+12. How do you support children and young people with SEND to improve their emotional and social development?
+Explain the extra pastoral support arrangements for listening to the views of children and young people with SEND and measures to prevent bullying.

 Training on medical needs is provided through first aid training.
 Any extra requirements for specific medical needs would also receive training.
-Many healthcare professionals provide support to the school as and when required and the School Nurse attends school regularly and offers excellent support for our older children.
-Our SEND Teaching Assistant runs social skills groups when necessary for those pupils who require support with this area of their education.
+Many healthcare professionals provide support to the school as and when required and the School Nurse attends school regularly and offers excellent support for our children.
 In addition to this our school staff are skilled in dealing with pupils who require emotional support.
 We have a whole school behaviour management system which promotes social and emotional development.
-The school provides opportunities in the curriculum through PSHCE and Philosophy for Children to discuss and teach about difficult issues that children may face in today's World.
+The school provides opportunities in the curriculum through PSHCE to discuss and teach about difficult issues that children may face in today's world.
 They approach this in an open manner and all children are encouraged to talk about anything they feel uncomfortable about be this privately or in a class situation.
+We have a wellbeing group to assist those young people who feel they need a little additional support with school or home life.